Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: African AmericansEducationGovernment & PoliticsWar, US Civil.
 In addition, it is included in the West Virginia Archives and History series list.
 A significant historical year for this entry is 1848.

 Location.
 38° 21.82′ N, 81° 39.718′ W. Marker is in Charleston, West Virginia, in Kanawha County.
-Marker is on Kanawha Boulevard West just east of Florida Street, on the right when traveling east.
+It is on Kanawha Boulevard West just east of Florida Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 100 Florida St, Charleston WV 25302, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Baptism By Fire (within shouting distance of this marker); Spicer Patrick (about 700 feet away, measured in a direct line); Alex Schoenbaum (approx. 0.3 miles away); A Growing City
+At least 8 other markers are within walking distance of this marker: Baptism By Fire (within shouting distance of this marker); Spicer Patrick (about 700 feet away, measured in a direct line); Alex Schoenbaum (approx. 0.3 miles away); A Growing City

 Paid Advertisement